-Embryos containing the incorrect amount of chromosomes in each of their cells (known as aneuploid) may divide abnormally even though they look normal to the naked eye.
+Embryos containing the incorrect amount of chromosomes in each of their cells (known as aneuploidy) may divide abnormally even though they look normal to the naked eye.

-Embryologists will grade embryos on the number of cells, their shape, level of fragmentation, thickness of the outer shell etc.
+Embryologists will grade embryos on the number of cells, their shape, level of fragmentation, the thickness of the outer shell, etc.

 Time-lapse embryo monitoring can also sometimes determine early on which embryos are most likely to make it to the blastocyst stage.
 This may mean that we can transfer embryos earlier in the knowledge that the best ones have been chosen.